Skip to content

 2. API_AND_CONFIG_MAP to source authenticated IAM principals from both EKS Access Entry APIs and the aws-auth configMap, prioritizing the Access Entries.
 Ideal to migrate existing aws-auth permissions to Access Entries.

 3. API to exclusively rely on EKS Access Entry APIs.
-Being this one the new recommended approach.
+This is the new recommended approach.

 To get started, cluster administrators can create or update Amazon EKS clusters, setting the preferred authentication to API_AND_CONFIG_MAP or API method and define Access Entries to grant access the desired AWS IAM principals.